 The proposed NSIB regime

-The NSIB foresees the introduction of a mandatory pre-screening mechanism for investments in the designated sensitive sectors.
+The NSIB foresees the introduction of a mandatory pre-screening mechanism for foreign investments in the designated sensitive sectors.
 This is a significant change from the status quo under the Enterprise Act 2002 ("EA"), which is based on a voluntary notification process.
-The UK's general merger control regime will remain voluntary.
-The Government appears to consider that as the new regime for monitoring investment in sensitive industries is sufficiently different from the general merger control regime the introduction of a mandatory notification requirement is just one aspect of the new regime to which companies will have to adapt.
+The UK’s general merger control regime will remain voluntary.
+The Government appears to consider that as the new regime for foreign investment in sensitive industries is sufficiently different from the general merger control regime the introduction of a mandatory notification requirement is just one aspect of the new regime to which companies will have to adapt.

 Scope of the new notification requirement

-Where the existing regime under the EA has minimum thresholds limiting its scope to target companies with UK turnover of at least £70 million or transactions that would result in a minimum share of supply of 25%, the NSIB does not include any minimum review thresholds.2
+Where the existing regime under the EA has minimum thresholds limiting its scope to target companies with UK turnover of at least £70 million or transactions that would result in a minimum share of supply of 25%, the NSIB does not include any minimum review thresholds.3

 Powers of review and sanctions for non-compliance

 Notified transactions will be scrutinised to evaluate the extent to which they may pose ‘a threat to national security’.
 In such cases, the UK will have the ability to impose conditions on parties, such as altering the equity level that an investor is allowed to acquire, restricting access to certain commercial information and/or controlling access to certain operational sites or works.
 There will also be an option to block a deal in any sector that is deemed to pose an unacceptable national security risk.
 BEIS has made clear that it expects that the ‘vast majority’ of transactions will require no intervention and will be cleared quickly.